mnakib/Podman-Labs/Tekton/Simple-Python-application-deployment-pipeline.md

+## Creating a Hello World Python image using Tekton

 Below steps are an example of deploying a Hello World Python application.
 For this, we are using a Tekton Pipeline that accomplishes the following, which are the core CI/CD steps for a Python application:

 1.  **Clones a Git Repository** (containing your Python "Hello World" app).